Grand Ayatollah Ali Khamenei

 He was president for another four years.
 During this time, he was chairman of the Supreme Defense Council and the Supreme Cultural Revolution Council.
 He toured and inspected the war fronts in the course of the Iran-Iraq War.
 On June 1989, on the morrow of Imam Khomeini's demise, he was elected leader of the Islamic Revolution by the majority of votes of the Assembly of Experts.

-On the departure of Imam Khomeini, more than 70 leading ulema in Iran declared Ayatollah Khamenei as being qualified for issuing fatwa on 'ifta' on controversial or complex points of points of religion.
+On the death of Imam Khomeini, more than 70 leading ulema in Iran declared Ayatollah Khamenei as being qualified for issuing fatwa on 'ifta' on controversial or complex points of points of religion.
+When Ayatollah Araki died, he was introduced as Marja-e Taqlid (religious authority followed as source of imitation) by the Qom Theological School.

 In late 1994 there was a global campaign to encourage the faithful to emulate Iran's Grand Ayatollah Ali Khamenei as the top Shia authority worldwide, marja-e-taqlid, the highest source of emulation.
 Following the demise of Grand Ayatollah Sheikh Mohammad Ali Araki, the initiative from the Society of Teachers of Qom Theological Seminary provided the names of senior ulema competent and qualified for marja'iat.
 These nominees were Ayatollah Seyed Ali Khamenei, Ayatollah Fazel Lankarani, Ayatollah Behjat, Ayatollah Vahid Khorasani, Ayatollah Mirza Javad Aqa Tabrizi, Ayatollah Musa Shubayri Zanjani, Ayatollah Makarem Shirazi.
 The society concluded that, compared with other countries, the marja' taqlid in Iran was least likely to be subjected to government pressure.
 Many Shias preferred a marja' who was not only a jurisprudent, but also well-versed in global politics, economics, and social issues.
 The final choice of the marja'iat is up to the people, and the world Shias made the ultimate decision.
 Many individuals and groups expressed support for Grand Ayatollah Seyyed Ali Khamenei, and so he had the highest number of muqallidin (followers).